zachblume/autospec/README.md

 regressions.
 However, real users interact with applications based on intuition and domain knowledge, not formal specs.

-autospec leverages multi-modal LLMs to explore and generate commonsense test specifications for web applications.
+autospec leverages vision and text language models to explore and generate commonsense test specifications for web applications.
 It aims to mimic user-like judgement on the entire UI output after each interaction to decide whether to raise an error about how an application behaves.

 -   This approach allows autospec to test new features immediately after implementation, not just check for regressions.